julienpontabry/fstg_toolkit/README.md

 Current main features:
 - Building of spatio-temporal graphs from correlation matrices and region definitions.
 - Advanced graph metrics computation.
-- Interactive visualization of results.
+- Interactive visualization of results via a web dashboard.
 - Simulation of connectivity patterns and sequences.

-Future features in planned updates:
-- Frequent patterns detection and analysis in spatio-temporal graphs.
-- Web-based server to enhance end-user's interactions with an installation-free service.
+- Frequent subgraph pattern mining via SPMiner integration.

 ## Installation

-The easiest way to ge started is to create a new environment with the required python and poetry binaries.
+The easiest way to get started is to create a new environment with the required python and poetry binaries.
 Using conda, to install the environment and activate it, run:
 ```shell
 conda env create -n <env_name> -f environment.yml
 conda activate <env_name>